rafaelsetragni/awesome_notifications/README.md

 ## ATTENTION - FIREBASE CLOUD MESSAGE (FCM)

-The support for `firebase_messaging` plugin is now deprecated, but all other firebase plugins still being supported.
-To use FCM services with Awesome Notifications, you need use the [Awesome Notifications FCM add-on plugin](https://pub.dev/packages/awesome_notifications_fcm) to achieve all firebase messaging features + all awesome notifications features, without violate the platform rules.
+The support for `firebase_messaging` plugin is now deprecated, but all other firebase plugins are still being supported.
+To use FCM services with Awesome Notifications, you need use the [Awesome Notifications FCM add-on plugin](https://pub.dev/packages/awesome_notifications_fcm).

+This is the only way to achieve all firebase push notification features + all awesome notifications features without violate the platform rules, using workarounds with silent push notifications.

 <br>